Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Results

 \subsubsection{Benchmarks on dissociation energy}

-To validate our VQE-PDFT approach, we evaluated its performance on the CT7/04 dataset \cite{zhao2005}.
+To validate our VQE-PDFT approach, we evaluated its performance on the CT7/04 dataset \cite{zhao2005} with noiseless simulated quantum circuit.
+To ensure computational feasibility, we employed a reduced active space up to (10e,10o), requiring up to 20 qubits (see Table \ref{tab:ct7}).
+Detailed quantum resource information for each dimer and monomer is summarized in Supplementary Table S1.

 This dataset comprises 7 dimers that exhibit significant charge transfer effects upon dissociation.
 These systems are notoriously difficult to calculate accurately due to two key factors: their inherent multiconfigurational character and the dramatic electronic reorganization that occurs during dissociation \cite{vitillo2022,lischka2018}.
 Such characteristics make these dimers ideal test cases for evaluating multiconfigurational methods in further applications \cite{ghosh2015}.

-The results are listed in Table \ref{tab:ct7}.
-Utilizing the Unitary Coupled-Cluster Singles and Doubles (UCCSD) ansatz, our VQE-PDFT method achieved a mean unsigned error (MUE) of 0.853 kcal/mol relative to high-level Weizmann-1 theory \cite{zhao2005}, closely matching the classical MC-PDFT's result of 0.847 kcal/mol \cite{ghosh2015}.
-The method demonstrates consistent performance across diverse chemical environments, from strongly polar systems like NH\textsubscript{3}-ClF and H\textsubscript{2}O-ClF to weakly bound complexes such as C\textsubscript{2}H\textsubscript{4}-F\textsubscript{2}.
+Table \ref{tab:ct7} summarizes the CT7/04 dissociation energies obtained with CASCI-level VQE (`VQE'), VQE-PDFT, and classical MC-PDFT, together with high-level Weizmann-1 theory reference values (`W1-reference') \cite{zhao2005}.
+Utilizing the Unitary Coupled-Cluster Singles and Doubles (UCCSD) ansatz, our VQE-PDFT method achieved a mean unsigned error (MUE) of 0.853 kcal/mol relative to W1 theory, closely matching the classical MC-PDFT's result of 0.847 kcal/mol \cite{ghosh2015}.

-The overall accuracy of this benchmark shows our method's capability to handle the electronic correlation in more complex systems such as bio-molecules, where multiconfiguration is ubiquitous.
+We emphasize that this close agreement between VQE-PDFT and classical MC-PDFT for CT7/04 was achieved within the specific limited active spaces and numerical settings adopted here (Supplementary Table S1), and different active-space choices or numerical approximations could modify the quantitative agreement even though both protocols share the same on-top functional.

+Notably, for two dimers ($NH_3 \cdots F_2$ and $C_2H_4 \cdots F_2$), the CASCI-level VQE (column `VQE' in Table \ref{tab:ct7}) yielded negative dissociation energies.
+This indicated that, within these active spaces, the bare CASCI-level energies could be insufficiently correlated for these charge-transfer interactions.
+When the identical VQE-derived 1- and 2-RDMs were instead combined with the MC-PDFT functional (VQE-PDFT column), the dissociation energies restored the correct sign and moved closer to the reference values, and the MUE was reduced to 0.853 kcal/mol.
+This comparison implied that the improvement of VQE-PDFT over CASCI-level VQE arose primarily from the functional treatment of dynamic correlation, instead of a change in the underlying VQE state or additional quantum resources.